srutysaha/IoT-basics/README.md

 # IoT-Basics Repository

-This repository consists of IoT basic projects.
-All projects are in the form of Challenges.
+This repository consists of basic IoT projects and can be run using the official Arduino IDE.All projects are in the form of Challenges.